The White Stripes: Post-disbandment

 In May 2023, Third Man Books announced The White Stripes Complete Lyrics 1997-2007, a book featuring lyrics written during the band's activity in addition to rough drafts and unseen content.
 When compiling the lyrics, Jack said that "I couldn't get through any of those songs; I would cry halfway through each of those songs... some of them are the first songs I really had ever written, or among the earliest... humbly, I don't really know why anyone would get anything out of them... but people reflect back at you and keep mentioning that and you go 'OK, I guess people are getting something out of that.
 It was released in October of that same year.
 Also in 2023, in their first year of eligibility, the White Stripes were nominated for the Rock and Roll Hall of Fame but were not inducted.

 The Trump campaign again used "Seven Nation Army" during the 2024 United States presidential election, which resulted in Jack and Meg filing a copyright infringement lawsuit in September 2024.
 Their complaint accuses Trump of "flagrant misappropriation" and clarifies that they "vehemently oppose the policies adopted and actions taken by Defendant Trump when he was President and those he has proposed for the second term he seeks".
 The lawsuit was dropped in November 2024.

 In January 2025, the White Stripes were nominated a second time for the Rock and Roll Hall of Fame.
 Andy Greene of Rolling Stone remarked that the chances of a reunion were slim due to Meg retreating from the music industry and media, and wrote, "Let's hope that Meg at least watches the Disney+ livestream and smiles when the White Stripes are inducted.
 Great moments don't always need to play out in public.
 And Meg White doesn't owe us anything."
 In November of that same year, they were inducted by Iggy Pop into the hall of fame.
-Meg did not attend the ceremony; Jack accepted the award for the band and gave a speech written by him and Meg.
+Meg declined to attend the ceremony; Jack accepted the award for the band and gave a speech written by him and Meg.
 He said, "she said she's very sorry she couldn't make it tonight, but she's very grateful for the folks who have supported her throughout all the years, it really means a lot to her tonight."
 He also read a poem dedicated to her.